-Buyers too often end up controlling the meeting through the skillful use of objections.
+Buyers too often end up controlling the meeting through the skilful use of objections.
 A popular technique taught in our classes to take back control and steer the direction of the conversation is the reframe.
 While there are many reframes to choose from, we’re going to very briefly share three.
 Let’s illustrate via a practical example.
 The buyer responds with: “That’s too much.”
 So you respond with:

 Zoom in: “Too much compared with who?”

 With the ‘zoom in’ you’re following the buyer down the path they have invited you to journey on.
-Starting with a zoom in response has two benefits: you validate the buyer, so they feel listened to and understood.
+Starting with a zoom-in response has two benefits: you validate the buyer, so they feel listened to and understood.
 You should also get to find out what, if anything, has informed the buyer in coming up with their objection.

 Zoom out: “Our product / service is a critical material for your company’s success in your market.
-Your colleagues have told us that we need to continue providing your company with the same high quality level of product / service.”
+Your colleagues have told us that we need to continue providing your company with the same high-quality level of product / service.”

 With the ‘zoom out’ you’re reminding the buyer of the bigger picture.
 To use an analogy: the buyer is wanting to talk about the trees, and you’re changing the subject to the forest.
 A skilled sales professional should be familiar with the value of their product to the customer’s organization, and in particular to the customer’s key stakeholders.